 This is not a universal expense, as it tends to occur primarily in areas that have extended summers and a lot of moisture.
 That combination will eventually wear out wood siding, especially the composite materials that are so common in home construction today.

 Many people never have this expense, but for those who do it can literally cost tens of thousands of dollars to replace the siding on your home.
 Should you face that problem, you'll probably wish that you were a renter.

 Much like siding issues, windows are not a problem across the country.
 But there are certain regions where windows are prone to rotting and will need periodic repair and eventual replacement.
 Repairs can cost a few hundred dollars, but replacement of many windows can cost thousands.

 27. Carpet/Flooring Replacement

-Carpets or any kind of flooring will eventually be in need of major upgrade.
+Carpets or any kind of flooring will eventually be in need of a major upgrade.
 This can include refinishing wood floors or the complete replacement of carpets.
 This will have to be done every few years, and it will cost several thousand dollars when it is time to complete this renovation.

 28. Hot Water Heater Repair/Replacement

 These tend to be highly reliable, and don't require a lot of ongoing maintenance.
 But eventually they will have to be replaced, and that can cost anywhere from several hundred dollars to several thousand dollars, depending upon the units that are required in your community.

 It’s very rare that the plumbing in a house needs to be completely replaced, and when it does you’re usually aware when you buy the home.
 You may even factor that cost into the purchase price of the home.
 However periodic repairs will be necessary.
 These can cost anywhere from a few hundred dollars to a couple of thousand dollars.
 And again, this is an expense that a renter does not have.